medavox/tuki-nuwa/text/dictionary.md

 -----|--------
-hinsu | noun: the future. future-tense marker; replaces li in a sentence. *Ipuki kama wa, mi hinsu pali i lu.* "I'll do it later." i    | marks start of object noun-phrase (introduces a direct object) jatun | noun: the past. past-tense marker; replaces li in a sentence. *Lu jatun pini i ni* "he started this/that" jupa | adj->verb: to make sth come to have the property of the following adj phrase; to <adjective phrase>ify sth; to make sth `<adjective phrase>`; *sasa mupa li jupa hilu i mi*  "the wind is making me cold"; *mi jupa sikaha i tumu*  "I'm making the room safe" ki   | subclause marker: marks the start of a subclause li 	 | separator "between any subject except mi and si and its verb; also used to introduce a new verb for the same subject"
+hinsu | noun: the future. future-tense marker; replaces li in a sentence. *Ipuki kama wa, mi hinsu pali i lu.* "I'll do it later." i    | marks start of object noun-phrase (introduces a direct object) jatun | noun: the past. past-tense marker; replaces li in a sentence. *Lu jatun upin i ni* "he started this/that" jupa | adj->verb: to make sth come to have the property of the following adj phrase; to <adjective phrase>ify sth; to make sth `<adjective phrase>`; *sasa mupa li jupa hilu i mi*  "the wind is making me cold"; *mi jupa sikaha i tumu*  "I'm making the room safe" ki   | subclause marker: marks the start of a subclause li 	 | separator "between any subject except mi and si and its verb; also used to introduce a new verb for the same subject"